MagRoboticsLab/MagRoboticsLab.github.io/research.md

 We fuse magnetic sensing and inertial sensing to achieve accurate and robust 6-DoF pose tracking for various medical applications, e.g., medical robot localization and virtual medical training.

-## Developement of Magnetic-Inertial Tracking System
+## Development of Magnetic-Inertial Tracking System

 [9] S. Dong, **H. Wang***, A compact and robust 6-DoF pose tracking system using magnetic-inertial sensors and a single uniaxial electromagnetic coil, IEEE Sensors Journal, Dec.
 2023.